Baptism

 1. Parent(s) are required to attend a Baptismal information meeting before the Baptism takes place.
 Godparents are invited to attend if possible, but it is not required.

-2. This meeting will be held on the first Wednesday of every month in the sacristy of St. Joseph’s Church, Castleconnell from 8.00 p.m – 9.00 p.m.
-Tea/Coffee will be provided.
+2. This meeting will be held on the first Wednesday of every month in the sacristy of St. Joseph’s Church, Castleconnell from 8.00 pm – 9.00 pm.

 Our Baptismal team will help you to become familiar with the ceremony itself and with what is expected of you.
 They will explain the practicalities of the day, and answer any questions you might have.